nikboyd/hoot-smalltalk/README.md

 #### GraalVM Adopted as Recommended Platform

-This note was updated in early Sept 2023.
+This note was updated in mid Oct 2023.

 As of now, Hoot Smalltalk still _works fine_ with JDK 8 (through 10) and 11+.
 However, with the advent of [GraalVM][graal-vm] and discovery of its support for polyglot programming and language development using [Truffle][truffle], all future development of Hoot Smalltalk will be shifting focus to integrate with those tools.

-Even now, Hoot Smalltalk _as is_ runs fine with GraalVM CE for JDK 17 [17.0.8][graal-install].
+Even now, Hoot Smalltalk _as is_ runs fine with GraalVM for JDK 21 [21.0.0][graal-install].
 And so, GraalVM is now recommended as the preferred platform on which to run the associated Java code, esp. if you want to track the further development of Hoot Smalltalk.